Strategic cyber security is the basis for trust and profitability in banking

 cyber security

 The threat situation posed by cyber risks has intensified significantly in recent years.
-The increasing digitalisation and networking of systems, processes and supply chains is opening up an ever larger attack surface for cyber criminals.
-Criminals are using increasingly sophisticated methods to gain access to sensitive data or sabotage systems in order to obtain money or damage an institution's reputation, for example.
+The increasing digitalisation and connectivity of systems, processes and supply chains is opening up an ever-larger attack surface for cyber criminals.
+Criminals are using increasingly sophisticated methods to, for example, gain access to sensitive data or sabotage systems in order to obtain money or damage an institution’s reputation.
 The banking system in particular is under constant pressure to protect itself against a variety of cyber threats, ranging from fraud and data theft to targeted attacks on the stability of financial systems, due to its central economic role and its business model, which is based on trust.

 Cybersecurity does not only affect (large) banks

-The responsibilities within the institution, including those of the Board of Directors and management, must be clearly defined.
+The responsibilities within the institution, including those of the Board of Directors and Executive Management, must be clearly defined.
 These responsibilities must be reflected in the directives and brought to life in the decision-making and supervisory bodies.
-This includes, for example, the senior management body defining and annually approving a risk strategy, including qualitative and quantitative risk tolerance.
+This includes, for example, the senior management body defining and annually approving a risk strategy, including qualitative and quantitative risk tolerances.
 Consequently, reporting on cyber risks and controls must be designed in a way that is appropriate and understandable for the target audience.
-With regard to risk monitoring, more "reviews" and "audits" should be planned.
+With regard to risk monitoring, more ‘reviews’ and ‘audits’ should be planned.

 The protection concept should be based on the identified risk situation and strategy.
 This includes protection mechanisms in the area of access controls, measures to prevent data loss (data loss prevention), network and infrastructure security measures, such as various firewalls, as well as the implementation of and compliance with standard configurations and system hardening.